mikejonestechno/bitburner-scripts/docs/04gameplay.md

 I created reusable `filterServerProperties()` function that takes a partial array of server property values, and filters out any servers that do not match the desired values.

-To filter a list of vulnerable servers (with no furher open ports required) I need to filter on the `numOpenPortsRequired` property.
+To filter a list of vulnerable servers (with no further open ports required) I need to filter on the `numOpenPortsRequired` property.

 Here is the output of `filterServerProperties()` at the start of the game: